maraisr/relay-sentry/readme.md

 });
 ```

-If you're wanting to also include the
+If you want to also include the
 [GraphQL `errors` array](http://spec.graphql.org/draft/#sec-Errors) to the
 Sentry exception context.
 You can throw a _custom_ `Error` class that contains a
 property called `graphqlErrors`.
 Internally we look for that key on the error